 Engineering is a challenging career.
-To be a good engineer, you need to keep up-to-date with technologies, keep distruping your own mind, sometime creating sparks with others and shifting mindset by re-evaluating past decisions.
+To be a good engineer, you need to keep up-to-date with technologies, keep disrupting your mind, sometimes creating sparks with others and shifting mindset by re-evaluating past decisions.

-Human being tends to have strong feeling about past decisions and hoping the past experience is "right".
-Engineers are commonly having strong feeling on past engineering design and implementation, it's always a difficult mission to detach external comments with "personal" feeling.
+Human being tends to have a strong feeling about past decisions and hoping the choices are “right”.
+Engineers are commonly having strong feelings on past engineering design and implementation, it’s always a difficult mission to detach external comments with “personal” feelings.

-A few excellent engineers I personally met are really productive.
+A few excellent engineers I met are productive.
 They produce quality code and crafting products in fast iterations.
-Most of them having a common "symptoms" - they tend to self-criticizing; they were unable to recogonize their success and contributions in a positive manner.
+Most of them having a common “symptoms” - they tend to self-criticizing; they were unable to recognize their success and contributions positively.

-It's unfortunate to see talented people and friends struggle.
-Sometimes personality is learnt by experience.
-It's diffucult to tell people what to do; some willing to listen some don't always happy to listen even it's a friendly advise.
-So everyone is on their own journey to become a better person.
+It’s unfortunate to see talented people and friends struggle.
+Sometimes personality is learned by experience.
+It’s difficult to tell people what to do; some willing to listen; some people not always happy to hear even it’s friendly to advise.
+Everyone is on their journey to become a better person.

 Martin E.P.
-Seligman, known as the father of the new science of positive psychology, conducted many great research about how optimism enchances the quality of life, and how anyone can learn to practice it.
-The book Learnt Optimism provides research facts and tooling about how changing perception would help perceving the world, thus becoming more optimistic.
+Seligman, known as the father of the new science of positive psychology, researched how optimism enhances the quality of life, and how anyone can learn to practice it.
+The book Learnt Optimism provides research facts and tooling about how changing perception would help to perceive the world, thus becoming more optimistic.

-It's often about how a person perceive and self-digisting messages from the outside world.
-Dr. Seligman suggests three tools to apply when we "digest" life expereinces:
+It’s often about how a person perceives and self-digesting messages from the outside world.
+Dr. Seligman suggests three tools to apply when we “digest” life experiences: